alindaByamukama/odin-recipes/README.md

     - Box Model
     - Block and Inline

-By the end of this project, I should be competent in the above foundatonal areas.
+By the end of this project, I should be competent in the above foundational areas of HTML and CSS.

-### Resources or References
+### Resources and References

-<a href="https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes" target="_blank" >The Odin Project - Recipes Project</a>
+- <a href="https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes" target="_blank" >The Odin Project - Recipes Project</a>
+- <a href="allrecipes.com" target="_blank">All Recipes</a>
+- <a href="https://www.lacucinaitaliana.com/glossary/lasagna?refresh_ce=" target="_blank">La Cucina Italiana</a>